 - Your doctor will do a pregnancy test before you start treatment with RETEVMO.

-- You should use effective birth control (contraception) during treatment and for at least 1 week after the final dose of RETEVMO.
+- You should use effective birth control (contraception) during treatment and for 1 week after your last dose of RETEVMO.
 Talk to your doctor about birth control methods that may be right for you.

 - Tell your doctor right away if you become pregnant or think you might be pregnant during treatment with RETEVMO.

-- Males with partners who are able to become pregnant should use effective birth control during treatment with RETEVMO and for at least 1 week after the final dose of RETEVMO.
+- Males with partners who are able to become pregnant should use effective birth control during treatment with RETEVMO and for 1 week after your last dose of RETEVMO.